muggy8/improbable/from-me-to-me/K4fSYHh5.md

 Phanna's words were full of legitimate confusion.

-"A-are you a female capable of reproduction?"
+"A-are you a female elf capable of reproduction?"
 I said feeling a bit flustered.

-Phanna seemed taken aback by my question as I sat here dying of embarssment.
+Phanna seemed taken aback by my question as I sat here dying of embarrassment.

 "Um... that's a solid no."

-"B-but aren't you pregenet right now?"
+"B-but aren't you pregnant right now?"
 I asked.

-"Pregent?... oh that thing"
+"Pregnant?... oh that thing"

 Phanna seemed to have realized what I was asking about and gave me a little chuckle.